Just a quick post to thank all of you, the readers and contributors, for a great year and for making this possible.

 And regardless of the fact that of people were viewing those ads.
 The virulence of the organs is such that they are willing to lose money for the sake of landing blow against those not in lockstep with their politics.

 The “de-platformed/de-monetized” writer/speaker/video-maker is still free to publish online, to operate their own web pages.
 But it becomes hard to make a living doing it – even when the audience is huge, because the advertising revenue becomes nil.
+These won’t take long hopefully, but they will prevail.

 Sites like this one have evaded that economic torpedo attack by relying mostly on direct reader support, obviating the need to kowtow to the algorithms of Goo-guhl and eliminating any worry about what Gesichterbuch thinks about what you’re reading/seeing here.